 Character Tic - Most of the Riders have at least one, especially if Seiji Takaiwa is in the suit.
 For example, it distinguishes who's using the Faiz gear: a hand flick for Takumi and adjusting the collar for Kusaka.

 Conflict Ball/Let's You and Him Fight - When it comes to Rider-versus-Rider battles.
 The original happened back in V3.
 Taken Up to Eleven with Ryuki, Decade, and Gaim; which have pretty much everyone fighting everyone else.
+Justified by Ryuki and Gaim though, as the antagonists specifically picked the Riders that could escalate conflicts.
 Largely rolled back in recent series like Double and OOO, though.

 Cosmic Retcon: Of a complicated sort.
 The parallel universe premise of Decade has since disappeared, while a new unified continuity has started from Double onward.
 The ReBoot is cemented by Movie War Megamax, which states the Showa era are Urban Legend, while Double to Fourze are the "new" Kamen Riders, with nary a mention of any Heisei series prior to Decade.